-A Bollinger Band® is a chart indicator in which lines, or bands, are typically plotted two standard deviations above and below a simple moving average.
+A chart indicator in which lines, or bands, are typically plotted two standard deviations above and below a simple moving average.
 Because standard deviation is a measure of volatility, Bollinger Bands adjust to the market conditions.
 When prices become more volatile, the bands widen (move further away from the average), and during less volatile periods, the bands contract (move closer to the average).
 Technical traders often view tightening of the bands as an early indication that the volatility is about to increase sharply.

 A bonds adjusted basis immediately after purchase is greater than the total of all amounts payable on the debt instrument after the purchase date, other than qualified stated interest.”
 Layman’s terms: You paid more than the SRPM – hence the word “premium.”

 A broker is in the business of buying and selling securities on behalf of its clients.
 A dealer buys and sells securities for its own account.
 A broker-dealer does both.
 U.S. regulators such as the Securities and Exchange Commission typically refer to stock brokerage firms as broker-dealers because a majority of them may serve both functions.

 Lend to or invest in small companies; have REIT-like structures, meaning at least 90% of taxable income is paid out as dividends.